jonathanwsmith/argmax/README.md

 ## Next Steps
 - Look into FastAPI error handling to follow prescribed patterns better.
 - Look for a better library for managing object detection.
 Ultralytics while easy to use has some rough edges that are gotcha points
+- Add api endpoint for user to check if the object they want to detect is supported.